-Using the combination of student heart rate and heart rate zone displayed on the adidas Zone for IHT Spirit wrist heart rate monitors, physical education students show they can manage their fitness and well-being while at school.
+Using the combination of student heart rate and heart rate zone displayed on the IHT Zone wrist heart rate monitors, physical education students show they can manage their fitness and well-being while at school.

 Given a target heart rate zone to reach, students spend more class time exercising at an elevated heart rate.

 “I had kids who were standing there extra long as they were [picking up their Zones],” said Crestview (Iowa) School of Inquiry PE Teacher Chris Amundson.
 “I walked over to figure out what they were doing and they were all talking about how many minutes they needed to get to their goal for today; what they needed to do to push themselves.”

 Rock River (Wisc.)
 Intermediate School teacher Jackie Clark introduced the PE heart rate technology to her classes last fall and saw student effort levels increase significantly.